fhasnur/fhasnur/README.md

 ## Hi everyone! 👋 I'm Fandi.

-I'm a *Frontend Web Developer* and *Web Enthusiast*.
+I'm a *Web Enthusiast*.
 I enjoyed developing websites using  *Javascript*.

 - 🌱 I’m currently learning about *web development* and *fuzzy genetic algorithms*
 - ⚡ Fun fact: like something new, especially about *technology*